bnwolford/gwasTools/README.md

 ## comparisonPlot.R

 Create scatterplots to compare values from two columns in a data frame.
+Print Pearson's correlation of the value sto standard out.
 Please check out the required/available Rscript parameters by using the following command:

     Rscript comparisonPlot.R --help